Arkansas Baptist College logo

 Key Highlights

-• The only historically black Baptist school located west of the Mississippi River.
+• The only historically black Baptist college located west of the Mississippi River.

-• Home to the Old Main building (built 1893), one of Arkansas's oldest surviving academic structures and a National Register of Historic Places site.
+• Home to the Main Building (built 1893), one of Arkansas's oldest surviving academic buildings.

-• First President, Joseph Albert Booker, a formerly enslaved individual, was an influential educator who actively fought segregation.
+• First president, Joseph Albert Booker, was a formerly enslaved person and an influential anti-segregation activist.

 Timeline